El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_esphome_advance.md

 If you start using the Deep Sleep program, we recommend that you use it preferably with the white button on the right side and set the white button on the right side as the Sleep Wake button.
 This way, when you want to update the program, you won't encounter the awkward situation where the device is sleeping and you can't upload the program through the serial port.
 :::

-This example demonstrates how to use deep sleep mode to significantly reduce power consumption, making your reTerminal E Series suitable for battery-powered applications.
+This example demonstrates how to use deep sleep mode to significantly reduce power consumption, making your reTerminal E Series ePaper Display suitable for battery-powered applications.

 You can use this example by copying the code below and pasting it after the `captive_portal` code line in your Yaml file.